Get

 Bicolor cats have white plus another color.
 Three common bicolored patterns are tuxedo, harlequin, and van.

-Cats with a tuxedo coat are bicolored and black and white patterning.
+Cats with a tuxedo coat are bicolored and have black and white patterning.
 Most tuxedo cats’ coats are black with white markings, making it appear as if they are wearing formal attire.
 These white markings usually cover their neck, chest, and parts of their face.
 Various cat breeds can sport a tuxedo coat, including the Domestic shorthair, British shorthair, and American shorthair.

 Harlequin-coated cats are bicolored with predominantly white fur.
 The rest of their fur has patches of solid colors, such as red, brown, cream, black, and grey.
 Their tails are a solid color, which matches the color of their patches.
 Although many cat breeds can have a harlequin coat, it is commonly seen in Persians, Japanese Bobtails, and Turkish Vans.
 Harlequin cats can be either bicolored or tricolored, but white is generally the dominant coat color.